andreblue/simple-lovense/README.md

 I decided to create a simple api wrapper for the lovense API.

 ## Install
+Simply run
-Simple run `npm install simple-lovense`
+`npm install simple-lovense`

 ## Examples
 You can find a simple use case in example.js